Noble-Lab/casanovo/docs/getting_started.md

 ### Create a conda environment

-Fist, open the terminal (MacOS and Linux) or the Anaconda Prompt (Windows).
+First, open the terminal (MacOS and Linux) or the Anaconda Prompt (Windows).
-All of the commands that follow should be entered this terminal or Anaconda Prompt window---that is, your *shell*.
+All of the commands that follow should be entered into this terminal or Anaconda Prompt window---that is, your *shell*.
 To create a new conda environment for Casanovo, run the following:

 ```sh